Tw1ddle/geometrize-haxe-web/README.md

 ## Features
 * Recreate images as shapes - rectangles, triangles, circles, ellipses, lines and more.
 * Change interactive options for shape types, shape opacity and performance.
-* Save geometrized images as PNG images, SVGs, or JSON data.
+* Save geometrized images as PNGs or vector-based SVGs.
-* View to see the geometrized image build up in realtime.
+* Watch geometrized images build up in realtime.

 ## Usage